Graduate Student Research Awards (GSRA)

 - A letter of recommendation from your faculty advisor should be sent as an email attachment to Therese Blacketor.
 Applications cannot be considered until the letter has been received.
 If the faculty advisor has been asked to write a letter of recommendation by more than one applicant, he/she should write a single letter evaluating and ranking the projects of his/her advisees and indicating where funding would best be allocated.

 - Copy of IRB approval if your research involves interaction with people (e.g., interviews, surveys, or observing non-public behavior) OR an email from your advisor stating that your specific research project does not need IRB approval.
 To determine if your project requires IRB approval, please review this flowchart.
-2014-2015 meeting dates for the IRB are TBD.
-The IRB meets once a month and requires at least 10 business days before the meeting to review submitted protocols.
+The IRB meets once a month (Remaining 2014 Dates: Nov.
+20 & Dec.
+18) and requires at least 10 business days before the meeting to review submitted protocols.
 Please use the Office of Research's online application form for Human Subjects (IRB) Approval.
 If IRB approval is required, grant funding will not be disbursed until the Office of Research approves your IRB application.
 IRB approval must be specifically given to YOU the student.
 We can no longer accept IRB approvals simply made in the name of a supervising professor.
 If you are working on a project for which your professor has IRB approval, please ask the professor to have your name added to the IRB protocol.
-Questions regarding the necessity of IRB approval for your research may be sent to firstname.lastname@example.org.
+Questions regarding the necessity of IRB approval for your research may be sent to email@example.com.